Automated Continuous Security & Compliance

 Open Source Container Inspection and Analysis

-Anchore's open source tools for deep image inspection and vulnerability scanning allow users to perform detailed analysis of container images, producing reports and defining policies that can be used in CI/CD pipelines.
+Anchore's open source tools for deep image inspection and vulnerability scanning allow users to perform detailed analysis of container workloads, producing reports and defining policies that can be used in the software delivery lifecycle stack.
 Our open source tools are the foundation of Anchore Enterprise, a container security workflow solution.

 The Most Comprehensive Container